Payment Institution License in Europe 2025

 Payment Institution License in France

-In France, payment institutions are licensed and supervised by the French Prudential Supervision and Resolution Authority (ACPR) which has created a secure and transparent environment for payment institutions to operate, innovate, and thrive.
-The authority offers two types of PI licenses – a Payment Institution License and a Small Payment Institution License.
-The former is a regular license with stricter application and ongoing compliance requirements.
-The latter is designed for startups with less than 3 mill.
-EUR of transaction volumes and a limited range of services who are looking for a lower barrier to entry and simplified compliance.
+Under the France government, payment institutions are licensed and supervised by the French Prudential Supervision and Resolution Authority, ACPR in an environment that is safe and transparent for the operation and innovation of payment institutions with the ability to thrive.
+The authority issues two types of PI licenses: a Payment Institution License and a Small Payment Institution License.
+The former is going to be a regular license with more stringent application and ongoing compliance requirements.
+The latter is for startups that handle less than 3 million EUR of transaction volumes, with a limited range of services requiring lower barriers to entry and simplified compliance.
 The ACPR can grant you a PI license within three months of receipt of a complete application.

 Fees associated with a French PI license application: